Click to grab your free copy of our Garden Tools Cheat Sheet!

 How to Germinate Tiny Black Petunia Seeds?

-The thing about black petunia is that, while they’re easy to grow, their seeds are so small they can easily blow off in the wind.
 Here’s a good way to work around this problem: sprinkle the black petunia seeds on a pot filled with artificial pre-moistened soil, but don’t cover them.
-Use a small block of wood to ensure they stick to the soil.
-Follow it up by spraying them with lukewarm water.

 Cover the container in a clear plastic bag and place it under a fluorescent lamp for light and warmth.
 The seeds should sprout up in 6 to 10 days.
-At this point, it is important to remove the plastic bag to increase the amount of air circulation to the newly grown green plants.
-Make sure the germination process starts at least six to eight weeks before the average last frost date in your area.

-When the sprouts start to touch, it is time to transplant them outside in individual pots.
 Use an all-purpose fertilizer to nourish them every two weeks.
 Touch the soil to see if it is dry.
 In this case, it is time to water them.

-What do Black Petunias Need for Full Bloom?
+What Do Black Petunias Need for Full Bloom?

 Black petunias share the same needs as other petunias, namely, full sun, well-drained, and nourished soil.
-A balanced fertilizer, without excessive amounts of nitrogen, phosphorous, or potassium should do just fine.

 Protecting Your Petunias Against Frost